Thursday, June 23, 2022

 3. Combine syrup, oil, sugar, salt, cinnamon, cardomom, and egg white in large pyrex mixing cup.
 Whisk well.
 Pour over the granola mixture and mix well.
 Spread out onto the sheet pan.

 5. Stir in the dried blueberries and put into containers.
 Or, don't add fruit until you are going to serve it.
 This requires some experimenting because it's a priority to keep the granola crispy.
-We've been eating this lately with milk or homemade granola - yum.
+We've been eating this lately with milk or homemade yogurt - yum.

 xo